pulumi/terraform-provider-aws/website/docs/d/dynamodb_table.html.markdown

 ## Attributes Reference

-See the [DynamoDB Table Resource](/docs/providers/aws/r/dynamodb_table.html) for details on the returned attributes - they are identical.
+See the `dynamodb_table` resource for details on the returned attributes - they are identical.